SCH-IT-MurdochUni/NetworkingLabs/Wireless/enterprise_authentication_with_FreeRADIUS.md

 ## Challenge

-Refer back to your [[WPA_Cracking]].
+Refer back to your [WPA_Cracking](./wpa.md).
 Compare the complexity of this with a guide to cracking WPA Enterprise.
 What is the difference?

 https://null-byte.wonderhowto.com/how-to/hack-wpa-wpa2-enterprise-part-1-0165303/